openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 Experiment 1: Saturation Throughput
 ###########################################

-In the first experiment, we will setup a very simple simulation campaign, run the simulations and evaluate the results while learning the basic parts of the WiMAC configurations.
+In the first experiment, we setup a very simple simulation campaign, run the simulations and evaluate the results while learning the basic parts of the WiMAC configuration.

-In the following, we will assume that ``~/myFirstCampaign`` is the root directory of the simulation campaign, created as described in the WiFiMAC tutorial section ``preparation``, and ``~/myFirstCampaign/experiment1`` is the directory where the simulations are stored.
+In the following, it is assumed that ``~/myFirstCampaign`` is the root directory of the simulation campaign, created as described in the WiFiMAC tutorial section ``preparation``, and ``~/myFirstCampaign/experiment1`` is the directory where the simulations are stored.

 In the beginning, this directory contains only the following files: